RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing

 to generate walls, floors, and ceilings, respectively.
 The wall generator constructs a watertight extruded mesh controlled by structural parameters such as height, thickness, extrusion direction, and corner-joining rules, while robustly handling concave geometries and multi-room junctions.
 The floor and ceiling generators produce planar meshes from the same baseline curve, applying optional solidification and adaptive subdivision to ensure geometric consistency with the wall envelope.

-To support high-quality and stylistically coherent appearance, we maintain a unified library of parametric presets: \textbf{5 wall presets}, \textbf{10 floor presets}, and \textbf{1 ceiling preset}.
+As shown in Figure \ref{fig:preset_visualization}, to support high-quality and stylistically coherent appearance, we maintain a unified library of parametric presets: \textbf{5 wall presets}, \textbf{10 floor presets}, and \textbf{1 ceiling preset}.
 Each preset is encoded in a JSON-based structure that specifies material assignment, tiling patterns, grout spacing, plank or tile dimensions, UV normalization, and optional micro-perturbations.
 An example wall preset used to create a brick surface is shown below:

 Similarly, floor presets define patterns such as wood planks, ceramic tiles, marble, or carpet, while the ceiling preset controls smoothness, panel style, and material reflectance.
 After mesh construction, the system applies preset-driven refinements---including randomized offsets, micro-scale geometric variation, and adaptive UV remapping---followed by PBR material binding.
 This unified workflow yields an architecturally coherent, stylistically consistent, and procedurally controllable apartment envelope that serves as the foundation for subsequent opening construction and object-level population.